 In the latest book Lulu's parents have a surprise for Lulu.
 She is getting a baby sister.
 As expected, Lulu doesn't respond well to the news and is sent off to Camp Sisterhood for an attitude adjustment.

 Amelia Bedelia Digs In by Herman Parish; Illustrated by Lynne Avril (Greenwillow Books, May 1, 2018) - This is book 12 in the Amelia Bedelia chapter book series.
 What is nice is that you don't need to read these in order.
 The latest adventure is just in time for summer fun.

-Look for both of these books at your local indie bookstore or public library.
+Look for these at your local indie bookstore or community library.

 All journeys have a starting place.

 This is a weekly place to find books and tools

 that you may use with readers at the start of their reading journey.